What Every Engineer Should Know About SoC Register Generation

 Register Generation is a Must-Have Capability

 Today’s SoC designs contain several thousands of registers and memory map elements.
-The design team must, from the architecture, create the register and memory map documentation and then map each element to the design code and design verification code for each and every register and memory map element.
+The design team must, from the architecture, create the register and memory map documentation and then map each element to the design code and design verification code for every register and memory map element.
 To compound this challenge, each bit and its property involve significant time and complexity to ensure the coding is correct.

 Manual methods for register generation create multiple sources of error

-What is all too common in these instances of constant change, due to schedule priorities, the designer may change his code but not update the documentation.
-Any attempt to manually manage these components impairs productivity and increases the probability of introducing errors in the semiconductor design, embedded software and design verification process.
+What is all too common in these instances of constant change, is due to schedule priorities, the designer may change his code but not update the documentation.
+Any attempt to manually manage these components impairs productivity and increases the probability of introducing errors in the semiconductor design, embedded software, and design verification process.

-By starting from a single source, represented in a high-level register and memory modeling language like SystemRDL, IP-XACT or for simpler designs, a Word or Excel file, and auto-generating each down-stream representation for documentation, design and verification, the project complexity decreases and the automation eliminates error sources.
+By starting from a single source, represented in a high-level register and memory modeling language like SystemRDL, IP-XACT, or for simpler designs, a Word or Excel file, and auto-generating each down-stream representation for documentation, design, and verification, the project complexity decreases and the automation eliminates error sources.

 The bottom line for register generation

 The unified register and memory map environment offered by automated tools significantly improve the efficiency of all development teams, especially when they have to react to a specification change.
 Automation eliminates the risk of inconsistency between environments, ensuring seamless matching and dependency.
 This approach drastically increases the overall quality of the product and eliminates schedule delays.